DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-“extracting features…by: extracting intrinsic features comprising market value, total area, age of an associated building, and number of floors of the associated building;”, “extracting neighborhood asset types by extracting asset types for a group of neighboring properties;”, “extracting census information;”, “extracting asset types of other properties by: determining a set of related properties by: identifying a group of neighboring properties based on a map of the each of the one or more properties identifying properties that share a same compound or parcel; and identifying additional properties having a common owner;”, “estimating a multinomial distribution over the asset types for the set of related properties, wherein: the multinomial distribution has k possible results corresponding to a number of the asset types, each possible result has an associated probability that a property is a corresponding asset type, a sum of the associated probabilities is 1, and parameters of the multinomial distribution are estimated using Bayesian inference;”, “extracting…features by: tokenizing NAICS descriptions from… providing the tokenized NAICS descriptions;”, “receiving a set of NAICS embeddings… based on the NAICS tokenized descriptions;” and “averaging the set of NAICS embeddings extracting legal description features by: tokenizing legal descriptions;”, “providing the tokenized legal descriptions to the model;”, “receiving a set of legal embeddings…based on the tokenized legal descriptions averaging the set of legal embeddings and…to the set of legal embeddings;”, “using the features, wherein each of…corresponds to a separate asset type in a set of asset types,…using a portion of the features corresponding to the separate asset type;”, “determining an asset type of the set of asset types for each of the one or more properties using the features as an input;” and “outputting…the asset type for each of the one or more properties.”
+“extracting features…extract features from data stored in a respective data format…the extracting comprising: extracting intrinsic features comprising market value, total area, age of an associated building, and number of floors of the associated building;”, “extracting neighborhood asset types by extracting asset types for a group of neighboring properties;”, “extracting census information;”, “extracting asset types of other properties by: determining a set of related properties by: identifying a group of neighboring properties based on a map of the each of the one or more properties identifying properties that share a same compound or parcel; and identifying additional properties having a common owner;”, “estimating a multinomial distribution over the asset types for the set of related properties, wherein: the multinomial distribution has k possible results corresponding to a number of the asset types, each possible result has an associated probability that a property is a corresponding asset type, a sum of the associated probabilities is 1, and parameters of the multinomial distribution are estimated using Bayesian inference;”, “extracting…features by: tokenizing NAICS descriptions from… providing the tokenized NAICS descriptions;”, “receiving a set of NAICS embeddings… based on the NAICS tokenized descriptions;” and “averaging the set of NAICS embeddings extracting legal description features by: tokenizing legal descriptions;”, “providing the tokenized legal descriptions to the model;”, “receiving a set of legal embeddings…based on the tokenized legal descriptions averaging the set of legal embeddings and…to the set of legal embeddings;”, “using the features, wherein each of…corresponds to a separate asset type in a set of asset types,…selecting a portion of the features: generating an artificial feature comprising random numbers; computing a feature importance score for each feature and for the artificial feature…; and excluding features whose feature importance score falls below the feature importance score of the artificial feature to obtain the portion of the features; and…using the portion of the features corresponding to the separate asset type;”, “determining an asset type of the set of asset types for each of the one or more properties using the features as an input;” and “outputting…the asset type for each of the one or more properties; and”

 Under the broadest reasonable interpretation, the limitations recite an abstract idea for extracting property data, determining, and outputting classification types for one or more real estate properties which is/are a concept that encompasses fundamental economic principles or practices (i.e., hedging, insurance, mitigating risk), commercial interactions (i.e., marketing or sales activities, business relations), mental concepts (i.e., observations, evaluations, judgments, opinions), mathematical concepts (i.e., mathematical calculations) and falls within the certain methods of organizing human activity, mental processes, and mathematical concepts groupings discussed in MPEP 2106.04(a)(2).